 Best Receipt Scanning Apps Like Ibotta

 Saving money with receipt scanning apps could hardly be easier.
 Just take a picture of your receipt, upload it, and earn rewards.
 Most of the time, you can upload the same receipt to multiple services in order to double or triple your rewards.

-Best for: Shopping in a grocery store located in a strip mall.
+Best for: Those who have some time on their shopping trips and like to gamify their experience by completing various tasks while in-store.
 You can save on your grocery purchases and then earn extra points just by walking into participating nearby shops.

 Pro tip: Earn Shopkick points simply by walking into partnered stores and scanning the barcodes of select items.
 Points can be redeemed for gift cards from dozens of retailers.

 #3.
 Checkout 51